 The main purpose is to reduce the risk of injury to drivers or passengers when a collision occurs.
 In a nutshell, wearing a seatbelt could save your life.
 The seatbelt, when worn, does two things in the event of a crash:

 - It stops you from being thrown forward (and possibly out of the vehicle).

 - It also prevents you from being shaken and thus reduces the risk of internal injuries.

-When a 30-mph collision occurs, some tests suggest that if you’re not wearing a seatbelt, you’ll travel forwards with a force up to 60 times your own body weight.
+When a 30-mph collision occurs, some tests suggest that if you weren’t wearing a seatbelt, you’ll travel forwards with force up to 60 times your own body weight.
 You can imagine the devastating effects of these circumstances.

 What Responsibility Does A Driver Have To Ensure Passengers Wear A Seatbelt?

 The driver of a vehicle has responsibility for themselves and any passenger who is under 14-years old.
-Therefore, if a young passenger is not wearing a seatbelt when an accident occurs, the driver could be held liable for any injuries that the child sustains.
+Therefore, if a young passenger isn’t wearing a seatbelt when an accident occurs, the driver could be held liable for any injuries that the child sustains.